top of page

 1. Don’t wait until you have a proper finance department

-You should recruit a financial director as soon as possible.
+You should hire a financial director as soon as possible.
 Don’t wait until you get to a size where not having a proper finance department holds you back.
 If you don’t have an FD, the CEO ends up knee-deep in finances instead of spending time driving the business forward.
 Act now to reap the rewards later.

 2. Hire in stages dependent on your business journey